openhwgroup/openhwgroup.org/content/resources/blog/uvm-verification-of-openhw-groups-core-v-mcu-in-the-cloud-for-pennies-per-minute/index.md

 ---
-title: UVM Verification of OpenHW Group's CORE-V MCU in the Cloud for Pennies per Minute
+title: UVM Verification of OpenHW Group's CORE-V MCU in the Cloud
-headline: UVM Verification of OpenHW Group's CORE-V MCU in the Cloud for Pennies per Minute
+headline: UVM Verification of OpenHW Group's CORE-V MCU in the Cloud
 subtitle: null
 date: 2023-05-29
 hide_page_title: true